sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - You must have a procedure for increasing/decreasing available resources.
   - For cloud-based TREs this may involve scaling resources, such as virtual machines or databases, or deploying additional resources.
     For on-premises TREs this may involve a procurement process to ensure that necessary resources are available.
-  - Mandatory
-* - You must have a procedure to decide when to change capacity.
-  - Not all requests for capacity increase must necessarily be granted, but having a clear process will help projects understand when/why/how they can make use of additional capacity.
+    Not all requests for capacity increase must necessarily be granted, but having a clear process will help projects understand when/why/how they can make use of additional capacity.
   - Mandatory
 ```